Congratulations to the 2022 PA Wilds Champions!

 The PA Wilds Artisan of the Year Champion Award honors a PA Wilds Juried Artisan who has gone above and beyond to use their medium and creativity to promote the region or help advance The Wilds Cooperative of PA.

-Carol Cillo of Lock Haven, PA (Clinton County)
+Sue Morris of Mill Hall, PA (Clinton County)

 BUSINESS OF THE YEAR